Welcome to today's edition of the Rush 24-7 podcast.

 And she said, she played a soundbite of me reacting to Obama.

-You mean we played the soundbite yesterday, but Obama claiming that his new cafe standards and fuel efficiency standards are going to result in a U saving $8,000 a year in gasoline costs by the year 2025, because Obama and his uh chick over at the EPA.
+We played the soundbite yesterday of Obama claiming that his new cafe standards and fuel efficiency standards are going to result in you saving $8,000 a year in gasoline costs by the year 2025 because Obama and his chick over at the EPA, they're going to magically wave a wand and they're going to double gas mileage.

-They're gonna on in light trucks and every other make it happen.
+In light trucks and every other vision, they're just going to make it happen.

 All you have to do is stay alive until 2025 to reap the benefits.